 To revert transformations and go back to the last time they were saved, choose Cancel Changes.
 This reverts all changes that weren't saved.

-You can also preview a set of transformations by clicking Preview on each individual transformation.
+You can also preview a the effect of a transformation by clicking Preview on each individual transformation.
 Subsequent transformations are then grayed out to signify that they are not included in the preview, but you can still edit and reorder them.
 To save changes, select Save changes.
 This saves all changes, and not only those made to the previewed set of transformations.

-To preview your data before any transformations are applied, choose Preview at the top of the Input Datasets section.
+To see a preview of your data before any transformations are applied, choose Preview at the top of the Input Datasets section.

 Transformations only have local effects and you can reorder them at any time.
 Reordering may change the output.